 Saskatchewan initiated a rat control program in 1963, which may have reduced the number of rats moving into Alberta.
 Over the years, meetings have been held with personnel from Saskatchewan to share information and discuss common problems.
 Some municipal employees from Alberta also work on rat control in Saskatchewan to reduce rat migration into Alberta.

 Newer anticoagulants have been used, but warfarin is the standard poison.
-Warfarin on coarsely-rolled oats with 5 per cent icing sugar is distributed in 454-gram plastic bags.
+Warfarin on coarsely-rolled oats with 5% icing sugar is distributed in 454-gram plastic bags.
 Colored confetti was added to the rolled oats as a safety precaution in 1965.
-Warfarin water baits are also effective, particularly in the semi-arid prairie and on premises (e.g. grain elevators) where food is plentiful.
+Warfarin water baits are also effective, particularly in the semi-arid prairie and on premises (for example, grain elevators) where food is plentiful.

 A few white rats have been brought in by pet stores, biology teachers and well meaning individuals who did not know it was unlawful to have rats in Alberta.
 The white rat or laboratory rat is a domesticated Norway rat.
 If white rats escaped captivity or were turned loose, they could multiply and spread throughout Alberta just like the wild Norway rat.